 If there's still no progress fixing your issue at this point, you should consider updating your browser.
 Sometimes, old versions of the software or applications you use may contain certain bugs that will prevent the ever-changing design of websites work smoothly –that's why software updates are frequently released.
 Update your Chrome browser to a version with bugs fixed and improved user experience.

-If you installed any chrome extensions specifically for YouTube, you should consider disabling them though it is unlikely that an extension will affect YouTube in this way –but who knows?
+If you installed any chrome extensions specifically for YouTube, you should consider disabling them.
 Extensions usually have lots of privileges… installing widgets on the webpage, etc. Disable YouTube Chrome extensions and try refreshing YouTube.

 If you really need to access the video, and at this point, you haven't solved the problem yet, then you should seriously consider using another browser.
 You do not need to spend hours of your time trying to fix YouTube on Chrome if it works on another browser.
 Also, it would help if you considered using YouTube software or application on your mobile device.